-Jason Smith is an Advanced Sommelier, a Walter Clore Scholar, and a Certified Specialist of Wine.
-He works as Assistant Wine Director at Wild Ginger, a Wine Spectator Grand Award recipient in Seattle, Washington.
+Jason Smith is the Wine Director at Wild Ginger Seattle, a Wine Spectator Grand Award recipient in Seattle, Washington.
 Before making a decisive career switch to wine, Jason worked in film, photography, social services, theater production, fine art, and many restaurant kitchens.
 His passion for wine began innocently when, disappointed by a hastily purchased bottle leftover from a recipe calling for a single cup, Jason picked up a wine book.
 A few cautious pages in, rabid curiosity and an obsessive nature took over.
 Jason has been gleefully volunteering for TEXSOM since 2016.

 Kat Thomas joined the Hakkasan Group family in 2016 as a sommelier for their Las Vegas restaurant.
 Her happy and outgoing personality and energetic, fun demeanor quickly gained traction with guests, peers, and company leaders.
 Kat’s passion for wine is contagious and she has shared it with her colleagues throughout the United States after being promoted in October 2017 to the role of National Training Manager, Wine for the Hakkasan Group.
 Kat has been a fixture in the Las Vegas service industry with tenures at ARIA, Bellagio and Cosmopolitan.
 Her peers refer to her as the “Wine Goddess” (or perhaps it’s self-dubbed), and she usually carries a small saber with her just in case there is a bottle of Champagne that needs opening.